RobSimons1/global-white-shark-attack/README.md

 ### Features left to implement

 ## Technologies Used
-The languages, frameworks, libraries and other tools utilised for building this website are:
+The languages, frameworks, libraries and other tools utilised for building this data dashboard are:

-*	**HTML 5 -** The website uses HTML5 as a fundamental basis for building the website.
+*	**HTML 5 -** The dashboard uses HTML5 as a fundamental basis for building the website.

 *	**CSS3 -** The website uses CSS3 for styling of all elements within the website.
 It is linked from the each page to the *style.css* file and is used for all content, including such as layout of color and background, images, video, audio etc.